Contributors Dropdown icon

 People are often a little intimidated by the term (marketing) data warehouse, as they are primarily used by engineers and data analysts.
 I hope this post was able to help you as a marketer understand what they are and to speak the same language as your data team.

-Using Funnel & a marketing data warehouse
+Using Funnel and a marketing data warehouse

 Below is a flowchart that can help with your decision-making process when choosing a data destination in Funnel.
 If you want to know more about sending your analysis-ready data to a marketing data warehouse, don’t be a stranger - get in touch!